Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 m_SpawnedNetworkObject.Despawn();
 ```

-To make this the default in the editor:
+To make this the default from the editor insepctor view:
 ![image](https://user-images.githubusercontent.com/73188597/173940589-79405020-2d95-4b77-91fb-c2928116fafe.png)
 As an alternative way, you can make the `NetworkObject.DontDestroyWithOwner` property default to `true` by setting it on the `NetworkObject` itself like in the above screenshot.